-It's hard to believe that in June, it will be 22 years since JK Rowling published her debut novel, Harry Potter and the Philosopher's Stone.
+It's hard to believe that it's over 20 years since JK Rowling published her debut novel, Harry Potter and the Philosopher's Stone.
 Back then, no one could have predicted the wildly successful book sales and box office smashing blockbusters that would follow.
 Here in Scotland, you can see where the Edinburgh-dweller found her inspiration, and where all magic began.

 Driving over Rannoch Moor, one of the largest areas of wilderness in Scotland you will see the rugged wilderness where the Death Eaters boarded the train in the Deathly Hallows Part One film.

 We will then take you through the haunting pass of Glencoe which was used as the backdrop for several scenes from the third film onwards.
 This famous and dramatic volcanic glen featured in several background shots from Prisoner of Azkaban, including the scene where Hermione punches Malfoy.

 In Fort William you will board the Jacobite Steam Train for the greatest railway journey in the world, it's the perfect way to see some of famous movie spots - just at Harry and his friends did.
 A highlight of the journey is crossing the magnificent 21-arched Victoria Glenfinnan Viaduct.
 One of the most iconic images in the films is that of the Jacobite Steam Train known to us all as the ‘Hogwarts Express’ travelling over the Glenfinnan Viaduct on its way to the school.
 Remember to look out for flying cars!